Share

 By gobrain

-In this article, we will discuss the software testing by covering the role of it in programming, different types of testing and best practises for implementing it.
+In this article, we will discuss software testing, covering its role in programming, different types of testing, and best practices for implementing it.

 Testing is a wide concept.
 There are various types of testing, each serving a specific purpose in the software development process.
 Let’s look at some common types of testing: